 I recently read a news story about the premier of the Canadian province of Ontario referring to a man with schizophrenia as an “animal”.
 This man had killed another person while psychotic, and the courts had found him not criminally responsible by reason of mental disorder.
-Even though the premier failed to see him as a person, at least the courts did the right thing by recognizing that he was a human with a severe illness.
+While the premier failed to see him as a person, at least the courts did the right thing by recognizing that he was a human with a severe illness.
 Still, it’s a disturbing example of the dehumanization of someone mentally ill.

 All are equal before the law and are entitled without any discrimination to equal protection of the law.
 All are entitled to equal protection against any discrimination in violation of this Declaration and against any incitement to such discrimination.